jordanbell2357/jordanbell2357.github.io/_euler/euler-algebra-I-16.md

 ---
 layout: post
-title: Euler, "Elements of Algebra", Section I, Chapter 16.
+title: Part I. Section I. Chapter 16.
 "Of Powers in general."
 ---

-### Leonhard Euler, *Elements of Algebra* (*Vollständige Anleitung zur Algebra*)

-#### Section I. "Of the different Methods of calculating Simple Quantities."
+#### Part I. "Containing the Analysis of Determinate Quantities."
+Section I. "Of the different Methods of calculating Simple Quantities."
 Chapter 16.
 "Of Powers in general."

 <span class="art">168</span> The product which we obtain by multiplying a number once, or several times by itself, is
 called a **power**.
 Thus, a square which arises from the multiplication of a number by itself,